-A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve.
+- (12) Accumulated deficit - A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve.
 There is no need for such action if legal reserve meets paid-in capital, it then distributes or rotates legal reserve based on the law.
 The remaining earnings along with unappropriated earnings of prior years will be retained or distributed as proposed by the Board of Directors and resolved by the shareholders.

 The dividend distribution policy of the Company reported to shareholders' meeting annually by the Board of Directors is based not only on the current and future investing environment, funds needed, domestic and foreign competition, and the situation of capital, but on the interest of shareholders, balanced dividend and the long-term plans for the Company.
 The category and ratio of the dividend from the dividend policy may be adjusted by the shareholders based on the actual profit and the situation of available funds of the year.
-The only restriction is that the total amount of dividend distributed must not be lower than 10 percent of the year's distributable dividend and the ratio of cash dividend distributed must not be lower than 10 percent of the total dividend.
+The only restriction is that the total amount of dividend distributed must not be lower than 10 percent of the year's distributable dividend.

 - B. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - C. The distribution of earnings in respect of the years ended 31 December 2022 and 2021 was proposed at the shareholders' meeting on June 19, 2023 and June 20, 2022 as follows:
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - C. The shareholders' meeting resolved on June 12, 2024 that the Company would not distribute earnings due to net loss after tax in 2023. - D. The distribution of earnings in respect of the year ended 31 December, 2022 was resolved at the shareholders' meeting on June 19, 2023 as follows:

-2022 2021
+2022

-Dividend per share Dividend per share
+Dividend per share

-Amount (in dollars) Amount (in dollars)
+Amount t (in dollars)

-Legal reserve \$ - \$ 207,182

-Special reserve - 12,489

-Cash dividends

-(Note) 43,823 \$ 0.50 73,030 \$ 1.00
+Cash dividends (Note) 43,823 \$ 0.50

-Stock dividends 43,823 0.50 146,060 2.00
+Stock dividends 43,823 0.50